MartinVerges/genset-control/README.md

 ![Picture of the 2 Channel Relais Board](docs/LC-Relay-ESP32-2R-D5.png)

+#### Optional

+I maybe integrate Modbus RS485 connectivity for detailed status information about the generator.
+To do so, another Module to convert [TTL to RS485](https://www.amazon.de/dp/B09VGJCJKQ) is required.
+This module would be connected to the PIN 7 to Modul B- and PIN 8 to Modul B+ of the deutsch connector.

 ## Required connections

 - Connect the START signal from the CerboGX Relay NO (Normally Open) to GPIO PIN 26.